Top 10 Novel Ideas to Write a Bestseller

 Here are the ten novel ideas (you can also get these as a free download here):

 - SET YOUR STORY IN TWO DIFFERENT WORLDS.
 Of the nine bestselling novels of all time, all nine are set in two different worlds.
 Think Harry Potter’s Muggle vs. Wizarding world.
 Or A Tale of Two Cities’ stable London and revolutionary Paris.
+Craft two compelling settings and you’ll challenge your characters and capture your reader.

 - WHAT SCARS DOES YOUR CHARACTER HAVE?
 We all have scars.
 To be a writer, Stephen King says, “the only requirement is the ability to remember every scar.”
-Tap into your own scars to unlock the scars in your characters.
+Tap into your own scars and personal stories to unlock the scars in your characters.

 - WHO DIES?
 Good writers don’t turn away from death, which is, after all, the universal human experience.
 Instead, they look it directly into its dark face and describe what they see on the page.
+Let death cause an existential crisis in your characters.

 - MAKE YOUR MAIN CHARACTER AN ORPHAN.
 Think for a moment about all the great stories about orphans in literature and film.
 Orphans are uniquely vulnerable and thus have the most potential for growth.